Flying coach: Many universities are using private planes

 Colleges say they regularly audit their flight records to monitor for misuse, but some shield travel information from the public.

-At the University of South Florida, spokeswoman Lara Wade said the flight logs for the school's plane do not have to be released because the aircraft is owned by an outside company.
+At the University of South Florida, spokeswoman Lara Wade said the flight logs for the plane the school uses do not have to be released because the aircraft is owned by an outside company.

 Penn State said it owns two planes used by senior officials but would not provide records because the school is mostly exempt from the state's public disclosure laws.